Nine-week research internship for undergraduates

 Joint Institute for the Study of the Atmosphere and Ocean

 The intern program in a nutshell

-At the end of the summer interns will design a research poster displaying the results of your work.
-You will also create a three-minute video summarizing your experience over the summer.
+At the end of the summer interns will design a research poster displaying the results of their work.
+They will also create a three-minute video summarizing their experience over the summer.
 Each intern will present their poster and video during a program the final week of the internship that will be open to the JISAO community as well as student’s family and friends.
 Click here to see videos made by previous interns.

 There will also be weekly seminars that each intern is expected to attend.
 Seminars feature guest speakers discussing topics such as:

 - The Arctic, a Harbinger for Global Climate Change

 - How to Create a Successful Research Poster

 - Sights and Sounds of the Bering Sea

 Internship participants must be a current undergraduate student and a citizen or permanent resident of the United States.
 Participants must be returning to an undergraduate program after their summer with JISAO (students graduating in the spring are not eligible for this program).